The Xometry app works best with JavaScript enabled!

 How Xometry Can Help

+If you need any clarification on the conversion or to learn more about the different file formats used in 3D printing, please feel free to reach out to one of our representatives.
 At Xometry we actually accept many different native file formats, including STEP and STL!
 This makes it easy to upload your CAD files for instant quotes without going through conversions.
 In fact, we actually prefer users upload STEP files whenever possible as they can be used for quoting and manufacturing both additive processes like 3D printing, and subtractive processes like CNC machining.
-If you're looking for custom-made parts, you can get an instant quote by uploading your native files to the Xometry Instant Quoting Engine® today!
+If you're looking for custom-made parts, you can get an instant quote by uploading your native files to the Xometry Instant Quoting Engine® and get started straight away.

 Summary